ska-telescope/sdp-prototype/deploy/charts/README.md

 ### Helm

 Furthermore you will need to install the Helm utility.
-It is available from most typical package managers, see (Using Helm)[https://helm.sh/docs/using_helm/].
+It is available from most typical package managers, see [Using Helm](https://helm.sh/docs/using_helm/).
 Note that for the moment we are using Helm version 2, as at the time of writing version 3 is in early alpha.